-Since its inception in 2001, L.I.F.E has awarded over 90 scholarships to deserving individuals.
+Since its inception in 2001, L.I.F.E has awarded over 100 merit-based scholarships to deserving individuals in over 35 states.
 We are currently working to increase our promotion efforts and hope to augment the current scholarship amount as awareness of the L.I.F.E foundation increases.

 L.I.F.E. is a 501(c)(3) tax exempt, public charity.
 Our tax ID number is 86-1035692.
 The Lupus Foundation of America recommends L.I.F.E as a resource for students with lupus.